urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/04 Object Oriented Programming.md

       Example: converting int to Integer
     4. Variable arguments
       Example: convertStrings(String ... abc) taking (String a, String b, String c)

+Method selection
+  1. Compilation error occurs only if the compiler is not able to successfully disambiguate a particular method call
+  2. If the compiler finds a method whose parameter list is an exact match to the arguments, it is selected
+  3. If more than one method is capable of accepting a call and none of them is an exact match, the most specific one is chosen
+     For reference type variables, most specific means the closer superclass Since primitive type variables have no super/subclasses, Java define their relation as double > float > long > int > char and int > short > byte
+  4. Widening goes before autoboxing
+  5. Autoboxing goes before varargs

 "final" modifier
   In a class, means that it cannot be extended by another class